Feydeau, Georges

 GRAVE LOCATION Paris: Cimetière de Montmartre, 20 Avenue Rachel (division 30)

 Georges Feydeau was the son of the author and businessman Ernest Feydeau.
-His mother Léocadie Bogaslawa Zelewska conducted affairs with the duc the Morny and Emperor Napoleon III and probably one of them was his real father.
+His mother Léocadie Bogaslawa Zelewska conducted love affairs with the duc the Morny and Emperor Napoleon III and probably one of them was his real father.

 In 1892 his "Champignol malgré lui" was a success and after that his plays were performed both in France and abroad.
 He wrote 60 plays, among them "Une puce à l'oreille" (1907) and "Hortense a dit: "Je m'en fous!""
 (1916).
-The syphilis he contracted in 1918 drove him into madness and he died in 1921 in Malmaison.
+The syphilis he contracted in 1918 drove him into madness.
+His sons arranged a place for hoim at a sanatorium at Rueil.
+There he thought he was Napoleon III and he wanted to appoint ministers.
+He died there in 1921.
+During his life many critics thought lightly of his plays, but after his death they were taken more seriously.

 Family